-Global Bright Futures is excited to announce the launch of its first event: ‘The Sustainability Symposium – Hospitality’ at The Assembly Rooms, Bath, UK on October 10th.
+Global Bright Futures is excited to announce the launch of its first event: ‘The Sustainability Symposium – Hospitality’ at The Assembly Rooms, Bath, UK.

 This unique boutique sustainability conference will be an opportunity for businesses involved in all aspects of the hospitality industry to come together and be inspired by engaging speakers on actions, ideas, trends and their own experiences on starting or transforming their businesses to becoming more sustainable.

 Sustainability is the most important aspect to consider in creating a unique customer experience for the traveller and hospitality customers of the future, and sustainability is changing the global world rapidly.
 As new consumers come of age, and who are opting to spend on memorable experiences rather than consumer goods, these same consumers have high expectations of what to expect from companies who provide these experiences to them, how they behave, how they source and how they treat the people that work for them and within their supply chains.